oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 Fortunately for us Helidon can get values to use for a constructor form the configuration, using the `@ConfigProperty` annotation on a constructors arguments

-Open the com.oracle.labs.helidon.storefront.data.MinimumChange class and add a constructor as below
+Open the com.oracle.labs.helidon.storefront.data.MinimumChange class and add an additional constructor as below (keep the no args constructor)

 ```
     @Inject